The Post-War Era

 Over the next two decades, IBOA secured steady improvements across a wide range of issues, including:

 - the withdrawal of the requirement for staff to seek the bank's permission before marriage to marry;

 - the introduction of half-day working on Saturday;

 - improved overtime arrangements; and

 - the introduction of the five-day week in both the Republic of Ireland and Northern Ireland in 1964.

 John Titterington (centre) leads an IBOA team into the Labour CourtTwo major strikes dominated the post-war era.
 The 1966 extended strike which introduced the modern structure of salary scales in Irish banking and the very bitter dispute of 1970.

-The background to the 1970 dispute had its roots in the Irish Government's Budget of 1968 which resulted in a significant increase in the cost of living during 1969 and 1970.
-While other employees – including craft and construction workers – secured pay increases of 20%, the banks refused to concede similar increases for their officials.
+The 1970 dispute had its roots in the Irish Government's Budget of 1968 which resulted in a significant increase in the cost of living during 1969 and 1970.
+While other employees – including craft and construction workers – secured pay increases of 20%, the banks refused to concede similar increases for their staff.